freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/authentication-strategies.md

 Many strategies are set up using different settings.
 Generally, it is easy to set it up based on the README in that strategy's repository.
 A good example of this is the GitHub strategy where you don't need to worry about a username or password because the user will be sent to GitHub's auth page to authenticate.
 As long as they are logged in and agree then GitHub returns their profile for you to use.

-In the next step, you will set up how to actually call the authentication strategy to validate a user based on form data!
+In the next step, you will set up how to actually call the authentication strategy to validate a user based on form data.

 Submit your page when you think you've got it right.
 If you're running into errors, you can <a href="https://gist.github.com/camperbot/53b495c02b92adeee0aa1bd3f3be8a4b" target="_blank" rel="noopener noreferrer nofollow">check out the project completed up to this point</a>.